CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_webhooks.md

 ### Payload structure

-Every payload has the same structure.
-The payload object is different per entity type.
+Every JSON payload has the same structure.
+The payload object is different per event.

 | Property          | Type      | Description                                                |
 |-------------------|-----------|------------------------------------------------------------|